 As word embeddings map discrete words to distributed, real-valued vectors, it can be viewed that a word is first represented as a one-hot vector and then the vector is multiplied by a large embedding matrix, known as a look-up table.
 During the matrix-vector multiplication, one and only one column in the look-up table is verbatim retrieved for a particular word.
-Thus, we may build an interlayer---sandwiched between the high-dimensional embeddings and the ensuing network---to squash embeddings to a low-dimensional space.
-Supervised learning can then be applied to train the encoding layer and other parameters in the network.
-In such a supervised manner, task-specific knowledge in the original cumbersome embeddings is distilled to low-dimensional ones.
+Thus, we may build an interlayer---sandwiched between the high-dimensional embeddings and the ensuing network---to squash embeddings to a low-dimensional space (Figure~\ref{fDistill}b).
+The standard cross-entropy loss can then be applied to train the encoding layer and other parameters in the network.
+In such a supervised manner, task-specific knowledge in the original cumbersome embeddings can be distilled to low-dimensional ones.

-In summary, the main contributions of this paper are three-fold: (1) We address for the first time the problem of distilling word embeddings in NLP scenarios.
-(2) We propose a supervised encoding approach that distills task-specific knowledge from cumbersome word embeddings.
-(3) A sentiment analysis experiment reveals a phenomenon that distilling low-dimensional embeddings from large ones is better than directly training a network with small ones.
+In summary, the main contributions of this paper are three-fold: (1) We address the problem of distilling word embeddings in NLP applications.
+(2) We propose a supervised encoding approach to distill task-specific knowledge from cumbersome word embeddings.
+(3) Our experimental results in sentiment analysis and relation classification tasks reveal a phenomenon that distilling low-dimensional embeddings from large ones is better than directly training a network with small embeddings.

-It should also be noticed that the proposed encoding approach does not rely on a teacher model; our method is complementary to existing ones, like matching $\softmax$, for knowledge distillation.
+It should also be noticed that the proposed encoding approach does not rely on a teacher model; our method is complementary to existing matching $\softmax$ for knowledge distillation.